DennieTeMolder/ess-plot/README.md

   plot.res = 300
 )
 ```

+You can control if `ess-plot-toggle` will show immediately show the plot window
+(default) or only when the next plot is created (or `ess-plot-show` is called)
+by setting `ess-plot-window-show-on-startup` to `t` or `nil` respectively.
+You
+can customize how the plot window is created and positioned by changing
+`ess-plot-window-create-function`.

 ## Limitations
  - After reloading the process the user needs to call `ess-plot-toggle` twice to restore functionality